Lydia Bailey: Development

 20th Century Fox first obtained the rights to Kenneth Robert's novel in September 1946, prior to the book being published.
 They paid $215,000 for a ten-year "lease" on the novel.
 Fox representatives said they had not even read the book, basing their sale on Roberts' reputation and an outline.
 William Perlberg was assigned to be producer.
 The following month that job was given to Sol Siegel.
 Gene Tierney was the first star announced.

 Filming was pushed back after the British government introduced a tax on Hollywood films.
 This meant the loss of profits in England, which would be crucial in what would be an expensive movie.
 (Fox also delayed production of other costume pictures which would be expected to make money in Britain, including The Black Rose, Julie and Down the Sea to the Ships).

 In April 1948 the project was reactivated, with plans to make the movie using "frozen" funds owed to Fox in England and the Bahamas.
-In June Fox announced that Philip Dunne was writing a screenplay, and Linda Darnell would likely play the title role.
+In June, Fox announced that Philip Dunne was writing a screenplay, and Linda Darnell would likely play the title role.

 However filming did not proceed.
-By May 1949 Susan Hayward, who had signed to Fox, was being mentioned as a star.
+By May 1949, Susan Hayward, who had signed to Fox, was being mentioned as a star.
 In September Zanuck said the film would go into production "shortly".

-In February 1950 Fox said Tyrone Power would play the male lead.
-Plans t film in Haiti were delayed by disturbances in that part of the world.
+In February 1950, Fox said Tyrone Power would play the male lead.
+Plans to film in Haiti were delayed by disturbances in that part of the world.
 In November Jules Shernberg was appointed producer.
 Micheline Prelle was announced as star.

 In June 1951 Power refused the role.

 Power said he had filmed five historical-period films in a row and wished to do a film where "people talk normally and not in stilted dialogue."

 Errol Flynn claimed he was slapped in a bar by Canadian millionaire Duncan McMartin which he said aggravated a spinal injury and meant he was unable to take part in the film.
 He sued McMartin in the Bahamas Supreme Court for £80,000, which included his reported fee for Lydia Bailey, $200,000.
 The court awarded Flynn $14,000 in damages.

 The lead was given to one of Fox's postwar contract players, Dale Robertson.
 Another contractee, Anne Francis, played Lydia.

 Jean Negulesco signed to direct it under a new four-year deal with Fox.